Hellacio/project/README.md

 [HOWTO](https://cloud.google.com/service-usage/docs/enable-disable)
 ### Create account.json
 [HOWTO](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
-Get the json format key for the google cloud project you want to use, and rename it account.json
+Get the json format key for the google cloud project you want to use, and rename it to _account.json_
 ### Create ssh keys
 [HOWTO](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-for our project name the public key to: id_rsa.pub
+Get the public key for our project and rename it to _id_rsa.pub_

 ## To provision
 1. Clone the repository